duolinwang/BFDCA/README.md

 truemodule<-rep(c(rep("grey",2*in_groupgenes),rep("yellow",in_groupgenes),rep("blue",in_groupgenes),rep("red",in_groupgenes),rep("pink",in_groupgenes),rep("brown",in_groupgenes),rep("grey",100)));
 #truemodule is a vector represents the colors assigned to the real DC modules in the simulation data.
 obt<-BF_WGCNA(gene,bfmatrix,bfthr=0,keepedges=0,plotTree=TRUE,plotfile="Gene_dendrogram_and_module_colors.pdf",trueModule=truemodule,minClusterSize=5,softPower=4,deepSplit=2);
 #in this step, WGCNA package is applied on the Bayes factor matrix (bfmatrix) to infer DC modules.
 After running this function, a BFobt object will be generated and stored in obt.
-A plot (Figure 1) of a hierarchical clustering dendrogram and color annotations of modules will be in file "Gene_denfrogram_and_module_colors.pdf".
+A plot (Figure 1) of a hierarchical clustering dendrogram and color annotations of modules will be in file "Gene_denfrogram_and_module_colors.pdf". run ?BF_WGCNA to see the helps.
 ```
 ![](smallplot.png)